 Covid-19 Risk Assessment Statement June 25th 2020

-At the time of my writing this statement there does not appear to be any proven “herd immunity“ from COVID-19 and currently, there isn’t a vaccine available, nor do we currently have a fully functioning nationwide tracing capacity.
-Though these are being worked on.
+At the time of my writing this statement there does not appear to be any proven “herd immunity“ from COVID-19 currently, although there are now vaccines available.

-Therefore there is a need for me to have an ongoing assessment of all the risks involved in providing driving lessons.
+Therefore there is still a need for me to have an ongoing assessment of all the risks involved in providing driving lessons.

 I will continue to take all the necessary precautions to ensure maximum safety for students and for myself during my driving lessons.
 However, it’s not possible for me to create a zero-risk environment.
 However the health and safety of my students is important to me, and so I will ensure that all reasonable measures are put in place so that we can work together in the safest way possible.

 My risk assessments is based on the document “Five Steps To Safer Working Together”.
 This document can be found on the Government Web site. https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/vehicles.

 It is evident that a student and driving instructor cannot fully adhere to the required two-metre social distancing guidelines.
 Current government advice, therefore, is as follows “Where the social distancing guidelines cannot be followed in full, in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and if so, take all the mitigating actions possible to reduce the risk of transmission between their staff”.

 I will ensure that all suitable measures are in place and are adhered too.
 Please see my COVID 19-Safety Precautions page, regarding the measures I will take, and the steps my students will be expected to take.